AliNematDoost/VictoriaMetrics_Pipeline_Document/README.md

 ```

 I have defined a receiver here to send alerts.
 The receiver of alert is chosen and also specified in `receivers` section.
 Also some other configs are needed as below:
 **group_wait**: after getting a fired alert, VMAlertManager first waits for 10 seconds in order to get some other alerts with the same group name and fire them all together with only one notification instead of one notif for each of them.
+Also if the state of alert changes from firing to pending, we will receive a notification for that because of `send_resolved: true`.

 **group_interval**: VMAlertManager searches each group of alerts and check if new alert is fired or if `repeat_interval` is reached, if one of them is happened then a notif of alert will be sent.